fr0ziii/dragon-rulers/README.md

 *   **Python 3.10 or higher**
 *   **Node.js and npm**
 *   **Supabase Account:** Create a free account at [supabase.com](https://supabase.com).
+*   **Kafka:** Required for the event-driven architecture.
+You'll need a Kafka broker running.
+(Instructions for setting up Kafka are not yet included in this README, but will be added later.)
+*   **bcrypt:** Required for password hashing.

 ### Installation